 The Gift Of Coaching

 I never saw myself as an athlete.
-Little league was an indisputable disaster, and my confidence was shaken.
+Little League was an indisputable disaster, and my confidence was shaken.
 I did have a barbell and a bench and started lifting weights as a teenager.
 It wasn’t a regular hobby, but I enjoyed it.
-The weight lifting class in Phys Ed gave me pause.
+The weightlifting class in Phys Ed gave me pause.
 Rather than join a gym, I decided it was better to go it alone at home.
 I read books and magazines and tried to teach myself the best techniques.
 I wasn’t fully committed to lifting, but it was fun in my spare time.

 One of the most interesting descriptions of coaching I have heard is: You can’t read the label from inside the jar.
-Sometimes it takes someone outside of you to provide clarity.
-We see our lives from the microscopic level, but the bird’s eye view perspective a coach can bring to the situation can reveal details we simply couldn't see before.
+Sometimes, it takes someone outside of you to provide clarity.
+We see our lives from the microscopic level, but the bird’s eye view perspective a coach can bring to the situation can reveal details we simply couldn’t see before.
 The most interesting thing about coaching is that the client typically brings the answers.
-A good coach doesn’t tell you what to do but rather unveils your truest wishes and desires.
+A good coach doesn’t tell you what to do but rather unveils your most authentic wishes and desires.
 In a way, it gives you permission to do the thing you already knew you wanted to do.

 I wish I had found coaching sooner.
 The truth is, however, I wasn’t ready for coaching before now.
 Like my personal training experience, I didn’t understand the value because I wasn’t struggling.
 When I lost my passion, a coach reminded me of my potential and set me back on track.
 I found coaching at the perfect time, and it changed everything.
 I found coaching when it would have the greatest impact on my life, career, and family.
 I'm not sure I understood what I was doing when I embarked on this coaching journey, but Pandora’s box is open, and there is no turning back now.
 Once you see that there is a different way, you cannot unsee it.
 Could I get back to working out alone?
 Absolutely.
 I’m just not willing to give up the gains.